Average Fixed Cost Calculator

-The average fixed costs value decreases once your sales volume increase.
+The average fixed cost value decreases once your sales volume increases.
 Thanks to this, with the growth of your business, you will make more profit from each transaction.

 By calculating the AFC value for your target sales volume, you can estimate how the cost structure will change once you grow your business.